punnlert/punnlert.github.io/src/routes/(blog-article)/baobal/+page.md

 ## Prototyping

+So with the main solutions agreed upon, we work on translating those solutions into low-fi UI screens and wireframes.

 ### Low-Fidelity (Paper)

-We made a quick paper prototype to verify our early iteration design.
+After we finish the early design, we made a quick paper prototype to verify it before moving on to higher fidelity prototypes.

 We chose paper prototype because it is: